-Removal of an HSF power supply from a "live" system must be done only by authorized service personnel after HSF power switch is set to OFF.
+Removal of an HSF power supply from a "live" system must be done only by authorized service personnel.
 Dangerous voltages may be accessible through the open slot after a power supply is removed.

 Identical HSF power supplies can be connected in parallel to provide redundant operation or increased output current to a common load.
-Maximum output current for each terminal pair of the DC OUTPUT terminal blocks is 35 Amperes.
+Maximum output current for each terminal pair of the DC OUTPUT terminal blocks is 30 Amperes.
 Connect (+) to (+) and (-) to (-) at the DC OUTPUT terminal block (see Figure 2-5).

 NOTE: Verify that the sense lines and current share bus are configured per PAR.
 2.4.2.
-An external bus is required where current exceeds 35 Amperes.
+An external bus is required where current exceeds 30 Amperes.